 Several training courses and workshops have been conducted at the national level to enhance capability in the discipline of risk informed decision making.
-Various areas of risk informed applications have been identified for future development in consultation with national and international experts.
+Various areas of risk informed applications are being implemented in regulatory processes e.g. prioritization of regulatory inspections, PSA-based analysis of operational events, etc. Moreover, some areas are also identified for future development in consultation with national and international experts e.g. categorization of inspection findings, risk informed regulations etc. Thus, Pakistan has met the challenge of utilizing risk based regulatory approach in its regulatory functions.